 Once you own an investment property, it’s vital to ensure it is adequately insured.
 This will protect you from liability if something goes wrong on the property.
 It’s a good idea to get landlord insurance and also suggest your tenants get renters insurance, as this will cover their personal belongings in the event of theft or damage.

 As a new landlord, you will be responsible for any maintenance issues that arise on the property.
 This can include everything from fixing a leaky faucet to dealing with a broken furnace.
 Therefore, it’s essential to be prepared for these issues and set aside a budget by keeping your funds in a sub-account.

 There are several laws that landlords need to be aware of, such as fair housing laws and security deposit laws.
 These laws vary from state to state, so you must be familiar with the laws in your area.
 Failure to comply with these laws can result in hefty fines, causing you to lose any financing.

-To buy your first investment property is a big decision.
+Buying your first investment property is a big decision.
 There are a lot of factors to consider, such as location, condition, and price.
 It’s also important to be aware of the laws and regulations that landlords need to follow.
-By following these tips, you can help ensure that your experience as a landlord is positive.
+By following these tips for new landlords, you can help ensure that your experience as a real estate investor is positive.